 A person smiles as he looks at a laptop, which is emitting glowing imagery of conversation bubbles, web browser windows, and a mouse clicking on a button

-Ever since I've been diagnosed with the first of my 3 rare diseases, Ehlers-Danlos syndrome (EDS), I've tried to stay informed.
-It's been important to me because, as with most rare diseases, many healthcare professionals don't know about it.
-So, I need to know as much as possible to be my own best advocate!
+Ever since I was diagnosed with the first of my three rare diseases, Ehlers-Danlos syndrome (EDS), I've tried to stay informed.
+It's been important to me because, as with most rare diseases, many healthcare professionals are unfamiliar with it.
+Consequently, I need to learn as much as possible to be my own best advocate!

-It's also important to me because I have a website (in French) to raise awareness and share information on my rare diseases, and I have to provide accurate and up-to-date information.
+It's also important to me because I manage a website (in French) to raise awareness and share information on my rare diseases.
+Because of this, I feel a responsibility to provide accurate and up-to-date information.

-So, I read scientific articles, attend webinars, and attend conferences.
-I often joke that I would probably get more continuing education credits in a year than most of my doctors!
+To stay current, I read scientific articles, attend webinars, and attend conferences.
+I often joke that I likely earn more medical education credits in a year than most of my doctors!

 Financial barriers

-I need to note how glad I am that it was possible to attend virtually, an option I fight for, as I believe it's an accessibility and equity issue!
-I couldn't attend in person for multiple reasons.
-The Ehlers-Danlos Society (like many other organizations) offers financial help to attend, but it usually doesn't cover all the costs.
+While the Ehlers-Danlos Society (like many other organizations) offers financial help to attend, it usually doesn't cover all the costs.
 Hotel, food, and travel are only sometimes covered.
-Additional considerations to attend conferences held during the week, like loss of income or a babysitter, are never covered.
+Furthermore, additional considerations to attend conferences held during the week—like loss of income or childcare—are never covered.

-Attending a conference and traveling can also be quite tricky physically, so I would definitely not be able to attend multiple conferences in person every year.
+Attending a conference and traveling can also be quite tricky physically.
+Because of the toll on my body, I would definitely not be able to attend multiple conferences in person every year.

 Health barriers

-My main reason not to be there in person, though, is the fact that I'm immunocompromised and at very high risk of death in case I get an infection, and with COVID being prevalent again (and, sadly, with so very few people still taking precautions), I can't risk my health.
+My main reason for not attending in person, though, is the fact that I'm immunocompromised.
+I am at very high risk of complications in case I get an infection.
+With COVID being prevalent again—and, sadly, with so few people still taking precautions—I can't risk my health.

 Keeping accessibility in mind